Computes a cryptographic MD5-hashing of an input string of one field or an

 The query is used to encode a string using the MD5 hash.
 The

-hash generators MD5
+hash generators MD5,

-are for
+SHA-256 are for example

-strings in the system as hashed values.
+the system as hashed values.